oniatsu/HotSwitch-HS/README.md

 Sometimes, getting windows is failed after the macOS has waken up from sleep.

 It would be fixed by reloading Hammerspoon.
 It's possibly Hammerspoon's bug.
-I recommend that you add a keybind to reload Hammerpoon to do quickly.
+I recommend that you add a keybind to reload Hammerpoon quickly.

 ```lua
 -- For example: you can reload by "command + option control + r".